What Are The Best Strategies For Streamlining Your Curriculum?

 1. Integrate subjects

-This effectively meets the Common Core and saves time by removing duplication in different subject areas.
+This effectively meets the requirements of standards and saves time by removing duplication in different subject areas.
 For example, students may learn to compare and contrast two habitats and then apply similar skills to literature or social studies with the guidance of the teacher.
 With integrated curriculum, elementary school teachers no longer need to carve out specific times for reading, social studies, and science.

 If students are studying a theme, such as cooperation, they may read realistic fiction about cooperation one week and social studies texts about historical or current examples of cooperation the next week during the same time of day.
-Integrated curriculum also is a good way of finding time to read more non-fiction texts as required by the Common Core Standards and assessments.
+Integrated curriculum also is a good way of finding time to read more non-fiction texts as required by the standards and assessments.

 2. Combine Assessment Prep Into Daily Learning